NAGANO JAPAN

 japan-ski-resorts-banner

 If you are traveling across Japan, including multiple cities and regions, then have a good look at the full JR Pass – it’s likely to offer better value and convenience.
-But if you are only planning to visit Nagano, Niigata and nearby destinations such as Kanazawa or Nikko, then the JR East Pass might just be for you.
-Nagano and Niigata are home to numerous ski resorts, which can easily be combined using the pass on non-consecutive days to move between the resorts.
-International visitors coming to the region in winter for skiing and snowboarding should at least consider this pass.
+But if you are planning to visit only specific regions – Nagano, Niigata and nearby destinations such as Kanazawa or Nikko for the Nagano/Niigata Pass, and areas in Tohoku such as Akita, Aomori, or Fukushima and cities such as Sendai and Hachinohe for the Tohoku Pass, then the one of the JR East Passes might just be for you.
+Nagano and Niigata are home to numerous ski resorts, and purchasing the Nagano/Niigata Pass may allow you to move between multiple resorts for cheaper than purchasing tickets individually.
+International visitors coming to this region in winter for skiing and snowboarding should at least consider the Nagano/Niigata Pass.

 PLAN YOUR VISIT TO JAPAN